JamesFThomas/skyscraper-lifts/README.md

 ## Testing

-- articles I used to help me write great better tests
+Within the testing suites of this application, I practiced the AAA pattern ( Arrange, Act, Assert ), covering the happy path first ( Does this component render? ) and then increased test complexity.
+The articles I used to help me write better tests are below.

 - Jest testing like a pro => https://dev.to/dvddpl/jest-testing-like-a-pro-tips-and-tricks-4o6f
 - How to Write Good Unit Tests => https://leanylabs.com/blog/good-unit-tests/
 - Why good developers write bad code => https://mtlynch.io/good-developers-bad-tests/